 How do You See Yourself?

 Many people (including me) sometimes find themselves unsatisfied with where they are in life.
-These feelings can interfere with our spiritual, emotional, mental and physical wellbeing and our relationship with God.
+These feelings can interfere with our spiritual, emotional, mental, and physical well-being and our relationship with God.
 He longs for us to have a healthy relationship with Him as well as our brothers and sisters in Christ.
-This is why the biblical view of self is important and seeing ourselves the way God sees us is necessary for our spiritual, emotional, mental and physical health.
+This is why the biblical view of self is important and seeing ourselves the way God sees us is necessary for our spiritual, emotional, mental, and physical health.
 It is also important for our soul and essential for self-care.
 So, when you look into the mirror, how do you see yourself?
 Do you identify with the cultural view of self?
-If so, join me and let’s peel back the cultural view layers and re-discovery how God sees us and re-establish who we are in Christ.
+If so, join me, and let’s peel back the cultural view layers and re-discover how God sees us so we can re-establish who we are in Christ.

 How God sees Us

 Sisters, God loves us unconditionally.
 His expressions of love are forever in our presence.
 God’s love can be seen in an early morning sunrise as the birds are welcoming the day.
 God’s love can be experienced by taking a walk among His beautiful creation.
 The true love of God can be felt while cradling your new baby.
 Every act of kindness, patience, and joyfulness expresses the love of God.
 Above all, God’s unconditional love was expressed when He sacrificed His only son.
 Because of his sacrifice, we are saved by His amazing grace and clothed in righteousness.
 This is AMAZING love.